AI-Hypercomputer/cloud-accelerator-diagnostics/tpu_info/README.md

 ***

-## What's New in Version 0.5.3
+## What's New in Version 0.5.4

 🚀 **New Features**

-* `tpu-info` now supports two new metrics:
- - gRPC TCP minimum RTT
- - gRPC TCP Delivery Rate
+* Check for Python and `libtpu` version for compatibility
+  - Warning provided if known compatibility issue but still runs `tpu-info`
+* Catches issues with internal `libtpu` import (exit codes, segfaults, etc.)
+  - Prevents importing `libtpu` in the case of an importing issue
+  - `tpu-info` still runs but won't have access to metrics provided by `libtpu`

 ***